InteractiveAdvertisingBureau/openrtb/OpenRTB v3.0 FINAL DRAFT.md

   <tr>
     <td>ds</td>
     <td>string; recommended</td>
-    <td>Digital signature used to authenticate this request computed by the publisher or its trusted agent from the transaction digest string "tid:digest", where ‘tid’ matches the "tid" attribute and ‘digest’ is a string composed of an immutable portion of domain objects as defined in the domain specification used for this request.
+    <td>Digital signature used to authenticate this request computed by the publisher or its trusted agent from the transaction digest string “tid:digest”, where ‘tid’ matches the “tid” attribute and ‘digest’ is a string composed of an immutable portion of domain objects as defined in the domain specification used for this request.
 Refer to Section “<a href="#inventoryauthentication">Inventory Authentication</a>” for more details.</td>
   </tr>
   <tr>
     <td>dsgver</td>